 After scoping out the requirements we decided that we wanted to go with a solution that:

-- Supports chunk uploading and the many benefits including error handling and faster uploading (if the connection is fast enough)
+- Supports chunk uploading and many benefits including error handling and faster uploading (if the connection is fast enough)

 - Uploaded directly to our S3 Bucket and not via a backend server (saving cost and time)